ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/README.md

 - In a terminal, make sure you are in `graalvm-quarkus-micronaut-springboot/elasticsearch` folder

-- To stop and remove docker-compose containers, networks and volumes, run
+- To stop and remove docker compose containers, networks and volumes, run
   ```
   docker compose down -v
   ```